Low-resolution spectroscopic characterisation of five poorly known Galactic stellar clusters

 \abstract {Stellar clusters preserve crucial information on the formation and evolutionary processes that shaped the Milky Way (MW) as we see it today.
-Yet, several MW clusters still lack sufficient data to constrain their metallicity, ages, and, in some cases, even their basic kinematic properties.
-We present low-resolution MODS at LBT spectroscopy for five such systems (i.e. Koposov 1, Koposov 2, Mu\~noz 1, Pfleiderer 2, and RLGC2) from which we derive systemic line-of-sight velocities ($\vsys$) with typical uncertainties of $10-20$ km s$^{-1}$ per star, and metallicities based on the equivalent widths of the infrared Ca II triplet measured in red giant branch members.
-For Pfleiderer 2 and RLGC2, we provide the first spectroscopic determinations of their systemic velocities and metallicities, finding $\vsys = 3 \pm 3$ km s$^{-1}$ and $-316 \pm 4$ km s$^{-1}$, and $\feh = -0.76 \pm 0.09$ dex and $-2.33 \pm 0.04$ dex, respectively.
-For the other three clusters we find results consistent with the existing literature.
-Thanks to our new spectroscopic measurements, we perform an orbital analysis to investigate their origin.
-We find that Pfleiderer 2 likely formed within the MW, RLGC2 is dynamically associated to the \textit{Gaia}–Sausage–Enceladus accretion event, Koposov 1 was likely stripped from the Sagittarius dwarf spheroidal, while Mu\~noz 1 is only tentatively associated with the latter system.
-In the end, Koposov 2 at high orbital energy does not show a clear association with any known progenitor system.}
+However, several MW clusters still lack sufficient data to constrain their metallicity, ages, and, in some cases, even their basic kinematic properties.
+We present low-resolution MODS at LBT spectroscopy for five such systems (i.e. Koposov 1, Koposov 2, Mu\~noz 1, Pfleiderer 2, and RLGC2) from which we derive systemic heliocentric radial velocities ($\vsys$) with typical uncertainties of $\le10$ km s$^{-1}$, and metallicities based on the equivalent widths of the infrared Ca II triplet measured in red giant branch members.
+For Pfleiderer 2 and RLGC2, we provide the first spectroscopic determinations of their systemic velocities and metallicities, for which we find $\vsys = 6 \pm 5$ km s$^{-1}$ and $-313 \pm 6$ km s$^{-1}$, and $\feh = -0.75 \pm 0.09$ dex and $-2.33 \pm 0.13$ dex, respectively.
+For the other three clusters, we find results that are consistent with the existing literature.
+Thanks to our new spectroscopic measurements, we were able to perform an orbital analysis to investigate their origin.
+We find that Pfleiderer 2 likely formed within the MW, RLGC2 is dynamically associated to the \textit{Gaia}–Sausage–Enceladus accretion event, and Koposov 1 was likely stripped from the Sagittarius dwarf spheroidal while Mu\~noz 1 is only tentatively associated with the latter system.
+Koposov 2, at a high orbital energy, does not show a clear association with any known progenitor system.}

 \keywords{Galaxy: globular clusters -- stars: abundances -– Galaxy: evolution –- globular clusters: general }